josenaldo/fso2022-bloglist-backend/README.md

-# Welcome to Fulstack Open 2022 - Blog List 👋
+# Welcome to Fulstack Open 2022 - Blog List Backend👋

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](/LICENSE)
 [![Twitter: josenaldomatos](https://img.shields.io/twitter/follow/josenaldomatos.svg?style=social)](https://twitter.com/josenaldomatos)

-> This is the frontend component of the Blog List application.
+> This is the backend component of the Blog List application.
 The main focus of
 > this project is on building an application with ReactJS that uses REST APIs
 > built with Node.js.
 >
-> The app allows users to create and manage a list of blogs, with features such as
+> The app allows users to create and manage a list of blogs, with features
-> adding, editing, and deleting blogs.
-This project serves as a great example of
+> such as adding, editing, and deleting blogs.
+This project serves as a
-> how to build a modern and responsive web application using ReactJS and other
+> great example of how to build a modern and responsive web application using
-> cutting-edge web development technologies.
+> ReactJS and other cutting-edge web development technologies.

 ## [Fullstack Open 2022 course](https://fullstackopen.com/en/)